 - Data Transferred - Data transferred on the device in the last 24 hours

 - Top Destinations - Top 5 destinations based on the data transfer volume

-- then Settings (icon on the top right),
+- Tap on the top right sort button

 Measurements from Firewalla as written earlier are done over the data size (excluding IP header and MAC headers).
 Your ISP is likely to measure the whole packet size, which means, you may want to reduce the total usage alarm by a percentage.

-For example, Comcast is reporting internet usage as 933GB, while Firewalla reporting 836.04GB.
+For example, Comcast is reporting internet usage as 922GB, while Firewalla reporting 836.04GB.
 In this case, the ISP is measuring 10% more than Firewalla.